 PAG partners with other regional agencies to explore best practices and opportunities for air pollutant reductions through the increased use of alternative fuels.

 In addition, PAG conducts regional greenhouse gas emission inventories biennially and adopted the 2015 Resolution for Regional Resilience to Climate and Weather Variability.
 Another benefit of using cleaner fuels is the corresponding reduction in greenhouse gas emissions, particularly carbon dioxide (CO2).
-PAG’s most recent 2019 Greenhouse Gas Inventory Report indicates that 34% of regional greenhouse gas emissions come from the transportation sector.
-The City of Tucson recently approved the development and implementation of a 10-year Climate Action and Adaptation Plan.
+PAG’s most recent 2019 Greenhouse Gas Inventory Report indicates that 35% of regional greenhouse gas emissions come from the transportation sector.
+The City of Tucson is currently developing a 10-year Climate Action and Adaptation Plan.

 Alternative Fuels Corridor Deployment Plan

-In October 2019, PAG received a planning grant from the Federal Highway Administration to research and develop an Arizona I-10 Alternative Fuels Corridor Deployment Plan for electric vehicle charging and compressed natural gas (CNG) fueling.
+In November 2020, PAG released the Arizona I-10 Alternative Fuels Corridor Deployment Plan for electric vehicle charging and compressed natural gas (CNG) fueling, funded by a planning grant through the Federal Highway Administration (FHWA).
 This plan will benefit the region by increasing the available infrastructure for CNG and electric vehicles to support the use of cleaner fuels and help improve air quality.